|

 Ex-Google | Stanford LEAD | Ex-Founder | Sr. Engineering Manager.
 Career systems for engineers who want FAANG offers, faster promotions, and leadership roles.
 650+ interviews conducted, 1,100+ engineers mentored.
 Read by 178,000+ engineers across platforms.

 Hey Reader, Welcome back to Guided Growth where we talk about the skills that accelerate your career beyond just writing great code.
-This is The Unwritten Rules #2: a 4-part series where I share the career rules that exist but nobody shared them with you.
+This is The Unwritten Rules #4: a 4-part series where I share the career rules that exist but nobody shared them with you.
 What do you think matters MOST in the final interview round?
-Coding skills System design depth Cultural fit Communication skills Last quarter, I interviewed 11 candidates for a senior backend role.
-I asked all of them: "Design a URL...
+Coding skills System design depth Cultural fit Communication skills I wait until the last 10 minutes of every interview.
+The candidate has done their coding round.
+Their system...